NOAA-MDL/tdlpackio/README.md

 ## Motivation

-Provide a Python interface to MDL's TDLPACK files.
+Provide a Python interface for reading and writing TDLPACK files.